-Have you ever wondered how you could decorate your cake boards to make them prettier without a lot of effort or money!
-I have the answer for you and I’m gonna show you How to Cover a Cake Board with Glitter Paper.
+Have you ever wondered how you could decorate your cake boards?
+Do you want to make them prettier without a lot of effort or money?
+I have the answer for you and I'm gonna show you How to Cover a Cake Board with Glitter Paper.

 For the longest time, I didn't put forth any real effort into decorating my cake boards.
 I mean, I'd cover them with foil wrap and make sure they were clean, but I didn't "decorate" them.

 Then around 2 years ago, having "covered cake boards" became a big deal and well...
 I loved the way it looked!
 I should note, having covered cake boards might have been a big deal much earlier than that, but I live in the sticks and trends are slow coming around here 😉 ).

 So slowly but surely, I started making a habit of covering my boards and now I can't imagine sending a cake out with a "plain board".
 Now this is not the only way I cover boards.
 Sometimes I cover them in fondant to match the theme of the cake (wood grain fondant, checkerboard, matching color, etc.), but mostly these days I used scrapbook glitter paper to cover my boards and I love the way it looks!

 Okay - let's get on with the tutorial.